 When to Use Air Pump in a Betta Tank?

-The answer to whether or not do betta fish need an air pump is quite clear.
-No. but there are a few instances when an air pump can come in handy for your betta tank.
+The answer to whether or not betta fish need an air pump is quite clear.
+The answer is no. but there are a few instances when an air pump can come in handy for your betta tank.

 If You’re Using Medication